ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 :ref:`MI200 <mixxx-note>` and older CDNA accelerators, each utilizing 256B address interleaving.
 These channels can operate largely independently, but the system supports a maximum of two instances.
-In contrast, the CDNA3-based :ref:`MI300 <mixxx-note>` features 16 channels per XCD, each with a capacity of 256KB and also utilizing 256B address interleaving, allowing for a total of up to *eight* instances.
+In contrast, the CDNA3-based :ref:`MI300 <mixxx-note>` accelerator features 16 channels per XCD, each with a capacity of 256KB and also utilizing 256B address interleaving, allowing for a total of up to *eight* instances.
 Incoming requests are mapped to specific L2 channels using a hashing mechanism designed to evenly distribute the requests across the available channels.
-Requests that do not find a match in the L2 cache are forwarded to the :ref:Infinity Fabric™ <l2-fabric>, which routes them to the appropriate memory location.
+Requests that do not find a match in the L2 cache are forwarded to the :ref:`Infinity Fabric™ <l2-fabric>` to be routed to the appropriate memory location.
 For more details, see :cdna3-white-paper:9.

 The L2 cache metrics reported by ROCm Compute Profiler are broken down into four
 categories: